Skip to content

 Leeds Sexual Health Group NHS Foundation Trust Logo

-Types of Long-acting Contraception (LAC)
+Types of Long-Acting Reversible Contraception (LARC)

 A copper IUD (intrauterine device) is a small T-shaped plastic and copper device that is inserted into the womb by a specially trained doctor or nurse.
 It works by stopping the egg and sperm from surviving in the womb or the fallopian tubes.
 It can also prevent a fertilised egg from implanting into the womb.
 Some copper IUDs contain more copper than others.
 Copper IUDs with more copper are more than 99% effective at preventing pregnancy.
 There are various different types and sizes of copper IUD.